vsilaev/tascalate-async-await/README-NG.md

 Keep in mind that any `CompletionStage<T>` implementation from various libraries can be awaited, as demonstrated in `decorateStrings`, including unresolved results originating from another asynchronous method, such as in `mergeStrings`.

-The list of the supported return types for the async methods is:
+The list of supported return types for the async methods is:
 1. `void`
 2. `java.util.concurrent.CompletionStage`
 3. `java.util.concurrent.CompletableFuture`